Susssiest/Nornir-Chest-Project/README.md

 <img width="1240" height="755" alt="Whole Project" src="https://github.com/user-attachments/assets/a11c25b0-e23d-434e-84f5-f1ce79681e36" />

 My goal for this project changed a lot over time.
-At first, I just wanted to make a model of a 3D-printable Nornir Chest with LEDs or some kind of light so the runes would glow.
+At first, I just wanted to make a model of a Nornir Chest from God of War with LEDs or some kind of light so the runes would glow.
 But it quickly evolved into something much bigger, and I ended up putting far more work into it than I expected.

-I’m new to the world of Arduino, PCBs, soldering, and electronics, but I quickly realized I could use it into my model.
+I’m new to using pcbs and devboards, but I quickly realized I could implement it into my model.
 In *God of War Ragnarök*, you have to activate three seals to unlock the chest.
 There are four seal types in the game: a brazier that activates when set on fire, a bell that activates when rung, a pole that unlocks when rotated correctly, and a statue that activates when it breaks.

 When a seal is broken, the chest’s corresponding rune flashes white and then stops glowing.
 Once all three runes are deactivated, the chest can open and you can retrieve the reward.